• Customer Service Team available now: Mon-Fri 8:00-17:00

 This article will outline 6 essential strength training exercises so that you can target all of the muscle groups in your body.
 It will also inform you about sets, reps, how much weight you should lift, and how you can use weights within circuit training.

-Medically reviewed by Dr. Caroline Fontana Written by Dr. Kyle Collins Last reviewed 19-07-2024
+Medically reviewed by Dr. Caroline Fontana Written by our editorial team Last reviewed 19-07-2024

 Is weight lifting good for weight loss?